ecoz2/ecoz2-whale/exerc02/README.md

 This shows the location of the selections (delimited by gray vertical lines) on both the rank subplot at the top and the spectrogram subplot at the bottom.
-For each selection, the label on the x axis in the rank subplot indicates the selection number and the color reflects the rank of the most probable model: green for rank 1 (meaning correct classification), and other colors for other ranks.
+For each selection, the label on the x axis in the rank subplot indicates the selection number and the color and height of the bar reflect the rank of the most probable model: full green bar for rank 1 (meaning correct classification), and other colors and less tall bars for other ranks.
 For misclassifications, the label also shows the best model.

 The above uses `--cover` to show the relevant interval in the original